pillarwallet/pillarwallet-nodejs-sdk/README.md

 };
 ```

-Provides a list of users that contain the search criteria in either their first name or last name, and is not the current wallet user.
+Provides a list of users that contain the search criteria in either their first name or last name,
-Also it performs a check if the search string term is at least 2 characters and if the user allows their profile to be searched.
+and is not the current wallet user.
+Also it performs a check if the search string term is at least 2
+characters and if the user allows their profile to be searched.

 ```
-pSdk.user.search(inputParams, <myPrivateKeyVariable>);
+pSdk.user.search(inputParams);
 ```

 * User Delete